IIIF/api/source/api/presentation/3.0/index.md

 ###  5.2.
 Sequence

 The Sequence conveys the ordering of the views of the object.
 The default Sequence (and typically the only Sequence) _MUST_ be embedded within the Manifest as the first object in the `items` property, and _MAY_ also be available from its own URI.
 This Sequence _SHOULD_ have a URI to identify it.
 Any additional Sequences _MAY_ be included, or referenced externally from the Manifest.
-References to external Sequences _MUST_ an `id` and `type`, _SHOULD_ have a `label`, and _MUST NOT_ have an `items` property, and the description of the Sequence _MUST_ be available by dereferencing that URI.
+References to external Sequences _MUST_ include an `id` and `type`, _SHOULD_ have a `label`, and _MUST NOT_ have an `items` property.
+The description of the Sequence _MUST_ be available by dereferencing the HTTP(S) URI in `id`.

 Sequences _MAY_ have their own descriptive, rights and linking metadata using the same fields as for Manifests.
 The `label` property _MAY_ be given for Sequences and _MUST_ be given if there is more than one referenced from a Manifest.
 After the metadata, the set of views of the object, represented by Canvas resources, _MUST_ be listed in order in the `items` property.
 There _MUST_ be at least one Canvas given.